For details about how I compiled the list and to view numbers 185 – 61, scroll to the bottom of the page.

 52. Mustapha (Mercury), Jazz, 1978

 It would take something special to prevent Let me Entertain You being placed as side one track one on Jazz – and Mustapha was certainly it.
 A delightful slice of left-field nonsense from Freddie.
 It’s not easy to disentangle the lyrics – some in English, some apparently in Arabic and Persian and some gibberish.
 Mustapha earned its place in the live set by popular demand.
-It is let down (as so often on Jazz) only by the production: the ‘epic’ Queen sound has well and truly gone and the drums, in particular, have lost their natural depth, sounding artificial, tinny and dull.
+The song is let down (as so often on Jazz) only by the production: the ‘epic’ Queen sound has well and truly gone and the drums, in particular, have lost their natural depth, sounding artificial, tinny and dull.
 The instruments sound compressed and lifeless (except for a brief segment starting at 1:20 when the sound ‘breaks out’ and makes full use of the available ‘space’, repeated at 2:33).

 51. One Vision (Queen), A Kind Of Magic, 1986

 We of course know more about this song’s creative development than probably any other Queen song due to the fact the recording process was filmed by the so-called Torpedo Twins, regular Queen collaborators at the time.
 Recorded in the afterglow of Live Aid, One Vision wears its internationalist humanitarian sentiments on its sleeve.
 It’s a great riff from Brian.
 Best moment: Roger’s thudding bass drum in the introduction.

 50. See What A Fool I’ve Been (Arr.
 May), b-side, 1974